davehermann/lambduh/docs-src/ManualConfiguration.md

     ]
 ```

-### Additional policy needed for each S3 bucket manipulated by a deployment
+### Additional policy needed for <u>each</u> S3 bucket manipulated by a deployment

-Each S3 task in a configuration will overwrite the contents of a bucket-key (prefix)
+Each S3 task in an application configuration will overwrite the contents of a bucket-key (prefix)

 #### S3_Write_to_YOUR-DESTINATION-BUCKET-NAME
 ```json